ypeikes18/Crypto-Strategy-Tracker/README.md

 2) Select a specific strategy and view the description of the selected strategy along with links to the relevant exchanges

-3) The User can select different price points and APRs for the assets involved and see how that effects the value of the position.
+3) The User can select different price points and APRs for the assets involved and see how arbitrary price movements would effect value of the position.
+For example the user can see what the value of his position would be if he enters a hedged liquidity provision position for an eth/matic pair at the current prices and ether falls 25%.

 4) The user can view historical performence of the strategy on a graph.